dwebprotocol/dwebsign/README.md

 Call the exported function to get dwebsign instance.

-There is also a class `dwebsign.DWebsign` which can be extended.
+There is also a class `dwebsign.DWebSign` which can be extended.

 #### `keypair()`